ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-structure-ballerina-code.md

 The org-name and the version of the package will be read from the manifest file `Ballerina.toml` inside the project.

-We will extend the `push` command in the future to allow users to push packages into any remote registry hosted at a domain referenced by a URL, such as a private registry used by corporations.

 To install a single package in a project:
 ```bash
 ballerina install <package-name>